Set a Knob Back to Default

 Make Arcade easier on the eyes by rescaling the size of the interface to your liking.
 Go as big or small as you need!

 Note: If you’re in Logic Pro, please try dragging it from the ‘Stop’ squared button on the bottom right corner.
 You can also try resetting the window.
 Please go to the Dashboard Menu > on the top corner, Click ‘Reset Window Size’ and it goes back to normal.

-To swap loops simply drag and drop them on top of any other key on the keyboard.
-If you would prefer to copy a loop instead of swapping, simply hold down the alt or option key, click and hold on the edit button, and drag it where you want to place it.
+To swap Samples simply drag and drop them on top of any other key on the keyboard.
+If you would prefer to copy a Sample instead of swapping, simply hold down the alt or option key, click and hold on the edit button, and drag it where you want to place it.
 You can also copy and swap effects on the mixer page.

 Manual Entry of Parameters

 You can now type in parameter values using your computer’s keyboard for more manual control over parameters.
 Simply double-click on the value for the parameter you want to change and type in a new value, then click enter!